TheRoddyWMS/Roddy/README.md

   Those parameters all override the settings in the application properties file

 == Changelist

+* Version update to 2.2.8

+- (TEST) New app ini loader

+- (TEST) XML validation will take place when XML files are loaded.

 - (TEST) Roddy binaries, scripts and libraries will be stored in a different directory.
   Insided dist, there will be several bin/{version} folders like 2.1.49.
 Inside those, the binary and necessary